Slimefun-Addon-Community/LiteXpansion/README.md

 # LiteXpansion
 LiteXpansion is a Slimefun4 Addon that started with adding the use full items/machines from SlimeXpansion.
 This slowly is changing into an Industrial Craft 2 Addon.

-> This README is outdated
+> This README is outdated reeeeee

 ## Contents
 ### Items